twilsonco/OpenPilotSiriShortcuts/README.md

 * This simple shortcut lets you save one address
 * When run, it passes this location to the *Navigate with OpenPilot* Shortcut
+* Does not need to match the "home" address saved on Comma Connect

 ## Go to work

 * Same Shortcut (as "Go home"), Different Destination
 * You see how these could be replicated to add more
+* Does not need to match the "work" address saved on Comma Connect

 ## Go to favorite